 - Your current transcript/grades.
 You have the best chances if you are in the A range (above 85%) of grades.

 - A CV including your current main achievements, especially any publications and citations you might already have (this is essential for Ph.D. applicants and postdocs).

 - One A4 page motivation letter that states why you want to do a Masters or Ph.D. specifically with the HCI Games Group at the University of Waterloo in Canada.

 - A short sample of your technical writing in English (this could be from a research paper or technical course assignment) or you could create a writing sample by reviewing and summarizing key points from any past CHI paper.

 - Two extremely strong letters of recommendation (ideally from an academic reference).

 - (optional) To really stand out: a 2-min recorded video presentation (via YouTube/Vimeo link) of your current ongoing research interests and/or achievements and how they could relate to our work.

 We prefer working with students on a volunteer basis first for a project (either for a term during your undergraduate studies or as a visiting researcher from a different University) to see how well the new member meshes with the existing research team.
 Most people currently working in our group started out as volunteers with us.
 To volunteer with us, please follow the 4-step instructions above.

 Graduate Students and Postdocs

 Once you have volunteered or interned with us, you (and we) might sometimes want to extend your research into graduate school for a long-term research relationship.
-Professor Nacke guarantees full funding for all students he accepts under his supervision into graduate school.
-The exact amount depends on the department, but it is always at least offsetting the cost of tuition.
+The best way to do this is to apply for a scholarship.
+Professor Nacke guarantees full funding for all students he accepts under his supervision in graduate school.
+The exact amount depends on the department, but it is always at least the cost of tuition.
 In addition, you are guaranteed funding to attend international conferences for which you are the first author of a full research paper.